adamsilver/fdpb/01-a-registration-form.md

 </div>
 ```

-The panel consists of a heading to indicate the problem.
-The `div` has a role of `alert` which tells supporting screen readers to announce the region immediately.
-The heading's `tabindex` attribute is set to `-1`, so that it can be focused programmatically with Javascript.
+The container has a role of `alert` which tells supporting screen readers to announce the region immediately as its updated.
+The `tabindex` attribute is set to `-1`, so that it can be focused programmatically with Javascript (when the form is submitted with mistakes).
 This ensures the error summary panel is scrolled into view.
 Otherwise, the interface would appear unresponsive and broken when the form is submitted.

+*(Note: Using `tabindex="0"` means it will be permanently focusable by way of the tab key which is a 2.4.3 Focus Order WCAG fail.
+That's because if users can tab to something, they expect that it will actually do something.)*

 ```JS
 FormValidator.prototype.focusSummary = function() {